blakerho/GhostLink/README.md

 1. Confining carriers to a proven codec-survivable band.
 2. Spacing carriers to reduce intermod/aliasing issues.
 3. Using interleaving + repeats so partial losses don’t kill the message.

+**Q:** Why only 16-bit mono WAV output?
+**A:** Current implementation prioritizes simplicity and compatibility.
+16-bit mono is universally supported and sufficient for the FSK encoding.
+32-bit float and stereo support are planned for future releases to enable higher-quality embedding in professional workflows.

 **Q:** Will you provide a decoder?
 **A:** Yes—next iteration can include Goertzel-based symbol detection, timing recovery, and CRC/FEC verification as a sister tool.